 Instructor: Sean Dye

 Have you ever been mesmerized by a pastel painting?
 Pure pastel pigment sits vibrantly on the surface.
 Learn how to effectively use under-painting.
 Make your own painting using some of Sean’s favorite combinations of materials.
 Through demonstration and instruction Sean will explain how and why certain supplies were used.
 Panels, paper, pastels, paint and alternative materials will be provided.
 Please bring sketches, still life or reference photos.
-Tuition $150.
 From 10AM-noon.
-5 classes per session.

 Instructor: Mary Lower

-This course is designed to build drawing skills sequentially using different approaches to seeing and a variety of drawing media.
-Drawing from observation will be emphasized along with encouraging personal expression.
-Understanding how to render convincing line, mass, volume, and perspective will lead to more complex drawing compositions that consider the dynamics of figure/ground relationships.
-Drawing media will include charcoal, pencil, pastel, brush, pen and ink.
+Learn how to draw from observation.
+Understanding how to render convincing line, mass, volume, and perspective will improve your ability to draw.
+Drawing media will include charcoal, pencil, brush, pen and ink.
 Supplies are included in tuition.
-Classes will be held at the instructor’s studio in Middlebury from 6-8PM.
+Classes will be held at the instructor’s studio in Middlebury, Thursday nights from 6-8PM.
 Teens welcome.
-5 Classes per session.
-Tuition: $130

 A well-designed garden marries the inspirations of the site with the aspirations of the gardener.
 It balances beauty and practicality, form and function.
 It also matures gracefully and is beautiful in every season.
 Garden design questions are as individual as gardeners and their properties.
 For instance: